dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-Exprs_table: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
+_Exprs_table_: a data frame containing normalized expression values for a series of samples, with rows corresponding to features and columns to samples
-Pheno_data_table: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
+_Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
-gene_mirnas: a character vector of features(miRNAs, mRNAs) to be used for splitting of observations
+_gene_mirnas_: a character vector of features(miRNAs, mRNAs) to be used for splitting of observations
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__